What is Considered a Fixture When Selling a House?

 You’re only selling the house, not the chandelier, and don’t want to leave your treasured heirloom behind.
 But, if it’s considered a fixture when selling a house, the buyer could be correct in thinking your gem should glisten over their future family dinners.

-We have done extensive research and interviewed top real estate agents Deana Corrigan from Doylestown, Pennsylvania, and Colleen Toner from Lynn, Massachusetts, about fixtures.
-Corrigan and Toner are both top-rated home sales experts, working with over 75% more single-family homes than the average agent in their areas.
-Both agreed to share their expertise in determining what a fixture is, and all the things a seller should know before opening their home to potential buyers.
+We have done extensive research and interviewed top real estate agents, Deana Corrigan from Doylestown, Pennsylvania, and Colleen Toner from Lynn, Massachusetts, about fixtures in the context of a home sale.
+Corrigan and Toner are both top-rated home sales experts, working with over 75% and 68% more single-family homes than the average agent in their respective areas.

 What is a fixture?

 A fixture is typically defined as an object that is physically attached to real property that would require tools to remove it.
-The way this item is attached is usually with nails, screws, bolts, adhesive, pipes or cement.
+The way this item is attached is usually with nails, screws, bolts, adhesive, pipes, or cement.
 A fixture is intended to become part of the property and not easily detached.

-Sometimes there are gray areas if an object qualifies as a fixture or not, such as a wall-mounted television.
-Because part of the TV bracket is physically mounted to the studs, but the television itself is held by other parts of that bracket extending from the wall.
-Corrigan explains, that is why TV brackets will often stay with the house, and the television itself will be removed.
-Unless the seller decides to include both items as part of the sale.
+Sometimes, there are gray areas as to whether an object qualifies as a fixture or not, such as a wall-mounted television.
+This is because part of the TV bracket is physically mounted to the studs, but the television itself is held by other parts of that bracket extending from the wall.

 The legal definition and the five tests of a fixture